rishvanth-kp/gcatlib/README.md

-# genomic_utils
+# gcatlib
-A library for building sequence analysis tools.
+Gene and chromosome analysis toolkit.
+A library for building tools for genome analysis.

 ## Copyright and License Information
 Copyright (C) 2022 Rishvanth Prabakar